 If you’re looking to capture the best vantage point, I suggest taking a 15 to 20-minute walk down Lugard Road.
 There, you’ll find a few spots without anything blocking the breathtaking view!

 Visiting The Peak at night is incredibly popular because there’s so much to see from Lugard Road.
 Sunrises are stunning, especially in the summer since winters are usually harsh in Hong Kong, not to mention the sun is usually blocked behind the mountain in the early morning hours.

 Without a doubt, the best season to capture The Peak in its true beauty is during the summer from Lugard Road.

 02. The Central Business District

-In Hong Kong, there are two interesting transportation options—the double deck tram and the double deck bus.
-After the sun goes down, every vehicle in the city has to turn on their head lights, which gives photographers an opportunity to capture a variety of interesting light trails in the busy city.
+Hong Kong has two interesting transportation options: the double-deck tram and the double-deck bus.
+After the sun goes down, every vehicle in the city has to turn on its headlights, which gives photographers an opportunity to capture a variety of interesting light trails in the busy city.